truist/reveal.js/slides/electricity-house/electricity.md

 #### Whole-house surge protection

 * Consider [whole-house surge protection](https://www.homedepot.com/p/Siemens-20-Amp-6-5-in-Whole-House-Surge-Protected-Circuit-Breaker-QSA2020SPDP/202562776), too
 * Your fridge, stove, washing machine, etc. are all computers
 * ~$120 + an electrician
-    * Watch out for MOV-based ones!
+* Probably MOV-based
+* I *think* they protect from surges on all lines
 * Let-through ~600V, so you still need regular surge protectors
     * ...which won't wear out as fast
 * Much better nearby-lightning protection
     * Still won't save you from direct lightning

+Whole-house + Series Mode is pretty great 😁

 ## Check your breaker box